Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1-Intro-to-React/lesson-1-Introduction-to-React.md

 - Lesson 3 - Fetching data: using APIs in your code, and popular helper libraries such as Axios.

+### Week 2

+The outline for week two of the course includes the following lessons:

 - Lesson 4 - Deploying your first app: using Netlify to deploy our app to the public.

-Part II

-In part two, you'll cover similar topics to the first part, but take a deeper dive into them and look at some of the challenges you face as React developers and how to overcome them.
-You'll also learn about navigating around your application, and managing `state` across your application using `Redux` -- a common stumbling block for aspiring React developers.

-The outline for part two of the course includes the following lessons:

 - Lesson 5 - Thinking in React: structuring your projects, breaking functionality into components